-- PAN deposition at our measurement site was governed by two contrasting pollution regimes, (1) low $NO_x$ episodes with clean air from south westerly directions and (2) high $NO_x$ episodes with more polluted air masses from the north eastern sector.
-Under high $NO_x$ conditions, locally produced PAN from the industrialized region was advected to the site, leading to PAN mixing ratios which were a factor of two to four - higher than under low NOx conditions.
-Hence, PAN deposition during these episodes was larger with daytime maxima of $-0.1 \text{ nmol m}^{-2} \text{ s}^{-1}$ .
+PAN deposition at our measurement site was governed by two contrasting pollution regimes: (1) low NO_x episodes with clean air from southwesterly directions and (2) high NO_x episodes with more polluted air masses from the northeastern sector.
+Under high NO_x conditions, locally produced PAN from the industrialized region was advected to the site, leading to PAN mixing ratios which were a factor of 2-4 higher than under low NO_x conditions.
+Hence, PAN deposition during these episodes was larger with daytime maxima of -0.1 nmol m-2 s-1.
 However, as also found in previous studies, the largest fraction of PAN loss during daytime was due to thermochemical decomposition of PAN.
 For clean conditions dry deposition accounted for about 32 % of the daytime PAN loss, while it only accounted for 22 % during polluted conditions.
-The - higher thermochemical PAN loss during polluted episodes was mainly associated with different meteorological conditions and only to some extend caused by larger NO/NO2 ratios, due to freshly emitted NO by nearby sources.
+The higher thermochemical PAN loss during polluted episodes was mainly associated with different meteorological conditions and only to some extent caused by larger NO/NO2 ratios, due to freshly emitted NO by nearby sources.
 During nighttime non-stomatal PAN deposition was the only significant PAN sink.

-A comparison of PAN deposition at the site with other deposition pathways of at- mospheric reactive nitrogen suggests that PAN deposition only played a minor role as a potential nitrogen source to the nutrient-poor natural grassland ecosystems in this study.
-However, up to date still little is known about the direct uptake of PAN by vegetation and the effect on their metabolism.
+A comparison of PAN deposition at the site with other deposition pathways of atmospheric reactive nitrogen suggests that PAN deposition only played a minor role as a potential nitrogen source to the nutrient-poor natural grassland ecosystems in this study.
+However, to date still little is known about the direct uptake of PAN by vegetation and the effect on their metabolism.
 Furthermore, studies which performed direct PAN flux measurements are limited to only a few types of ecosystems and conditions, and are often prone to large uncertainties.
 As suggested by other studies in the past, PAN deposition might be the dominant removal process of atmospheric PAN in winter at lower temperatures.
-However, up to date in situ PAN flux measurements only cover late spring to early autumn periods in the Northern Hemisphere.
-Hence, both in situ flux measurements of PAN during different seasons and for a larger variety of ecosystems, as well as detailed studies on the role of non-stomatal uptake mechanisms to improve current deposition models are desirable tasks for future research on PAN deposition.
+However, to date in situ PAN flux measurements only cover late spring to early autumn periods in the Northern Hemisphere.
+Hence, both in situ flux measurements of PAN during different seasons and for a larger variety of ecosystems as well as detailed studies on the role of non-stomatal uptake mechanisms to improve current deposition models are desirable tasks for future research on PAN deposition.

 Acknowledgements.
 This project was funded by the Max Planck Society.
 J.-C. Mayer and D. Plake contributed to the setup and operation of additional measurements at the field site.
 L. Smoydzin applied the WRF model for the estimation of the boundary layer height.
 We thank C. Ammann and D. Plake for discussion on the flux divergence and chemical correction methods.

-The service charges for this open access publication

-have been covered by the Max Planck Society.
+The service charges for this open access publication have been covered by the Max Planck Society.